sbarissonmez/firepower-route-failover/README.md

 | failover_gateway | Next hop IP of backup path (ex.
 10.10.10.10)|
 | failover_interface | Outbound interface of backup gateway (ex.
 Ethernet1/1)|

-## What else is required?
+### How can you use it?

-1. You need multiple internet connections (Hoped that one was obvious :) )
+1. You need multiple internet connections.

 2. Create a static host route (/32) for the ping target via the primary internet connection.
 This ensures we can continue to monitor the connection even after traffic is moved to the secondary provider.

 3. If you are failing over ALL traffic (0.0.0.0/0) - you may want to increase the metric for your primary default route.
 The backup route gets created with a metric of 1, and we want to make sure that one is preferred.

 4. Any other config required on the FirePower box to permit traffic via the second connection (Access lists, NAT rules, etc)